 As a criminal defense attorney, I hear people say the castle doctrine or self-defense should not be allowed to be argued to a jury.
 This I cannot abide.
 Self-defense in all its forms is a protection for the individual when the government tries to second guess decisions, tough ones, that result in harm.
 When the press is involved, prosecutors start thinking like politicians and stop caring about the facts as much as a future election.
 Justice is not found in the press.
 The press is about selling papers.
 The press will make the facts seem a certain way to get more eyeballs, more clicks, more advertising dollars.
 Politician prosecutors will think their name and photograph means they can go to Congress or the Senate or maybe even President.
 But, at least they become a judge.

-Colorado has a make my day law that allows a judge to dismiss cases where person is defending themselves, their family or guests from intruders.
+Colorado has a make my day law that allows a judge to dismiss cases where the person is defending themselves, their family, or guests from intruders.
 The defense can also be argued to a jury if the judge does not dismiss.
-The basic tenants of self defense is that your reasonably believe you are facing danger, and that your response is reasonable to stop or prevent the danger you face.
+The basic tenants of self-defense are that you reasonably believe you are facing danger and that your response is reasonable to stop or prevent the danger you face.
 The greater the danger, the greater the force you can use to prevent it.

 While I hope I never have to use force against a person, if I do need to, I want self-defense to be a strong, fully developed personal right so I do not get convicted for protecting myself or my people.
 These rights may not be perfectly applied or argued, but when we need them, I want them there.
 Most of the time, a jury will do the right thing.